What sets Attica Lumber apart from our competitors?

 Galvalume durability, edge protection, and resistance to corrosion is said to be twice that of galvanized metal.

 Galvalume coated steel also offers exceptional heat reflectivity properties.

 Do I need to send a deposit in when I order a building?

 Yes, a portion of the contract amount (25%) is required when you sign your contract.
-This provides us with assurance needed for Blitz Builders to invest time in processing the contract, and to invest money in ordering and assembling the materials for shipment.
+This provides us with assurance needed for Attica Lumber to invest time in processing the contract, and to invest money in ordering and assembling the materials for shipment.